General Data Protection Regulation

 Where we are performing one of the following statutory public functions, we are processing your personal data because it is necessary for us to perform a task carried out in the public interest:

-In other cases we have a legitimate interest in processing personal data which allows us to provide you with a better customer service and to promote our work.
+In other cases, we have a legitimate interest in processing personal data which allows us to provide you with a better customer service and to promote our work, to use CCTV and phone recordings, and for void property management

 We may also process your personal data as required by law and to comply with a legal obligation to which we are subject.